harvard-foodprint-calculator/harvard-foodprint-calculator.github.io/README.md

 Created this demo on YouTube.
 Take a look here!
 https://www.youtube.com/watch?v=aO-JXeBF5gQ

+## Running this Project
+1. Fork the Repo if you plan on

 ## Collaborators and Appreciation
 Created for the Harvard Ver-Eat-Tas!
 Initiative, with direction from Dr. Stacy Blondin of the Harvard T.H.
 Chan School of Public Health.
 My thanks to the School of Public Health and Dr. Blondin specifically for sponsoring this project.